atharvap2003/Nodejs-URL-Shortener/README.md

 - Node.js and npm installed on your machine
 - MongoDB installed and running locally or accessible remotely
 - Any modern web browser (Chrome, Firefox, Safari, etc.)

-### Installation

-1. Clone the repository to your local machine: